-P.S. - When I talked to other IT professionals like myself and the CEOs who have been hacked or compromised, almost all of them told me they thought their IT guy "had things covered."

-I'm also very connected with other IT firms across the country to "talk shop" and can tell you most IT guys have never had to deal with the enormity and severity of attacks happening in the last few months.
-That's why it's VERY likely your IT guy does NOT have you "covered" and you need a preemptive, independent risk assessment like the one I'm offering in this letter.
+P.S. - When I talked to CEOs who have been hacked or compromised, almost all of them told me they thought their I.T. guy "had things covered."
+I'm very connected with other I.T. firms across the country to "talk shop" and can tell you most I.T. guys have never had to deal with the enormity and severity of attacks happening in the last few months.
+That's why it's VERY likely your I.T. guy does NOT have you "covered" and you need a preemptive, independent risk assessment like the one I'm offering in this letter.

-As a CEO myself, I understand that you have to delegate and trust, at some level, that your employees and vendors are doing the right thing - but it never hurts to validate that they are.
+As a CEO myself, I understand that you must delegate and trust, at some level, that your employees and vendors are doing the right thing - but it never hurts to validate that they are.
 Remember, it's YOUR reputation, YOUR money, YOUR business that's on the line.
 THEIR mistake is YOUR nightmare.